shir-s/shir-s/README.md

-# Hi, I'm Shir :)
+# Hi, I'm Shir 👋
-## Welcome to My GitHub Profile! 👋
+## Welcome to My GitHub Profile!

-I'm currently pursuing a **B.Sc in Computer Science** at the Hebrew University of Jerusalem, with a **minor in Game Development** at Bezalel Academy.
+I'm a **Computer Science B.Sc. student** at the Hebrew University of Jerusalem, with a **minor in Game Development** at Bezalel Academy of Arts and Design.
-I enjoy combining creativity and logic to build interactive software and game experiences.
+I’m passionate about blending logic and creativity to build engaging and thoughtful software, with a growing focus on system design, user experience, and game mechanics.

-- Third-year CS student at HUJI + Game Dev minor at Bezalel
+- Third-year CS student at HUJI with a Game Dev minor at Bezalel
-- Cyber Infrastructure experience
-- Passionate about algorithms, systems, and playful design
+- Interested in algorithms, systems, and expressive interaction design
 - Volunteer instructor at QueenB – teaching high school girls how to code
-- Student mentor at the Hebrew University – guiding first-year CS students through their academic journey (second year in this role)
+- Student mentor at HUJI – guiding first-year CS students through their academic journey (2nd year in this role)

+---

+## 🛠 Skills

+**Languages:** Python, Java, C#, C
+**Tools & Platforms:** Git, Bash, VS Code,JetBrains IDEs, Linux (Ubuntu, Kali)
+**Core Concepts:** Object Oriented Programming (OOP), System Design, Debugging, Version Control

 ---